 Welcome to the portfolio of Charles Acheson, Ph.d.

-For over a decade, I’ve worked at the crossroads of comics and education, serving as an instructional designer at Vanderbilt University and an instructor at the University of Florida, while researching, publishing, and creating comics covering an array of topics.
-Through this work, I’ve come to see comics not just as a storytelling medium, but as a powerful blueprint for how people learn best.
+Throughout my professional career, I’ve worked at the crossroads of comics and education, serving as an instructional designer at Vanderbilt University and an instructor at the University of Florida, while researching, publishing, and creating comics covering an array of topics.
+Through this work, I’ve learned that the storytelling power of comics can be harnessed for education as well.

-That’s the foundation of my teaching: drawing on my experience with comics to design learning experiences that are not only effective, but memorable—experiences that resonate with learners long after the lesson ends.
+That’s the foundation of my pedagogy: drawing on the power of comics to design learning experiences that are not only effective, but memorable—experiences that resonate with learners long after the module ends.

 Built using Storyline 360, and in conjunction with subject matter expert Matt Knieling, this learning module teaches learners how to create their comic book using simple materials.
 Employing extensive interactive elements, this module is a personal passion project as a current comics maker, researcher, and former college comics instructor.